smlkit/data-analysis-project/README.eng.md

 ### Purpose

-This report consolidates key customer metrics and behaviors.
+This report consolidates key customer metrics and behaviors:

-### Highlights

 1. Gathers essential fields such as names, ages, and transaction details.
 2. Segments customers into categories (VIP, Regular, New) and age groups.